nats-io/nats.py/readme.md

       ],
     "io_loop": loop,
   }

+  # Auth token can be used instead if setting
+  # as part of uri string of a server:
+  # "nats://token@127.0.0.1:4222"

   # Will try to connect to servers in order of configuration,
   # by defaults it connect to one in the pool randomly.